MicrosoftDocs/openapi-docs/OpenAPI/kiota/tutorials/dotnet-azure.md

 ## Add dependencies

 Before you can compile and run the generated API client, you will need to make sure the generated source files are part of a project with the required dependencies.
 Your project must have a reference to the [abstraction package](https://github.com/microsoft/kiota-abstractions-dotnet).
-Additionally, you must either use the Kiota default implementations or provide your own custom implementations of of the following packages.
+Additionally, you must either use the Kiota default implementations or provide your own custom implementations of the following packages.

 - Authentication ([Kiota default Azure authentication](https://github.com/microsoft/kiota-authentication-azure-dotnet))
 - HTTP ([Kiota default HttpClient-based implementation](https://github.com/microsoft/kiota-http-dotnet))